mbridak/not1mm/README.md

 Station information can be changed any time by going to `File` > `Station Settings` and editing the information.

-## Adding a contest
+## Adding a contest to the current dababase

 Select `File` > `New Contest`

 ![New Contest Dialog](https://github.com/mbridak/not1mm/raw/master/pic/new_contest.png)

-## Selecting an added contest as the current contest
+## Selecting an existing contest as the current contest

 Select `File` > `Open Contest`